 Delegates elected the following bankers to serve as officers:

-- Vice Chairman—Samuel L. Short, Senior Vice President, Southern Bank of Tennessee, Mount Juliet
+- Immediate Past Chairman—Samuel L. Short, Senior Vice President/Senior Lender, Southern Bank of Tennessee, Mount Juliet

 In addition to the four executive officers, the Young Bankers Division is governed by a nine-member board composed of three directors from each of the three grand divisions of the state—East, Middle, and West.
-Directors serve a three-year term with one director from each of the grand divisions rotating off each year to be replaced by a newly elected banker from the same division.
+Directors serve a three-year term with one director from each of the grand divisions rotating off each year and is replaced by a newly elected banker from the same division.

-Directors elected to the board during this year’s convention were:
+Directors elected to the board during this year’s Annual Meeting were:

-- Middle Tennessee—Samuel L. Short, Senior Vice President, Southern Bank of Tennessee, Mount Juliet
+- East Tennessee—Jared Palazzola, Senior Vice President, Bank of Tennessee, Knoxville

-- West Tennessee—Danielle Williams, Financial Center President, First Citizens National Bank, Newbern
+- West Tennessee—Brooke Regen, Senior Vice President, Chief Risk Officer, First Citizens National Bank, Dyersburg

 Directors continuing to serve out their terms on the board are: